 While there are obvious long-term health benefits for those who quit smoking, there are also immediate benefits that can be noticed shortly after cessation.
 These are just a few overall benefits outlined by the National Cancer Institute:

-- People who quit smoking, regardless of their age, are less likely than those who continue to smoke to die from smoking-related illness.
+- People who quit smoking, regardless of their age, are less likely than those who continue to smoke to die from a smoking-related illness.

 - Quitting by age 30 reduces the chance of dying from smoking-related diseases by more than 90 percent.